BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide300.md

 2. Update an **Attribute** to a **Measure**.

-    >Upon importing data, DV will automatically identify numeric columns as measures.
-If the **Total Number of Snippets** column is not a measure, continue with the steps below.
-Else, skip to section c.
+    >Upon importing data, Oracle Analytics will automatically identify numeric columns as measures.
+If the **Total Number of Snippets** column did not import as a measure, continue with the steps below.
+Else, skip to section 3.

       There are two methods to do this: